Shaq Johnson

-Shaquille Johnson (born May 2, 1993) is a Canadian football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
+Shaquille Johnson (born May 2, 1993) is a Canadian professional football wide receiver.
+He has played for the BC Lions and Ottawa Redblacks of the Canadian Football League (CFL).

 University and junior football

 Johnson began his university football career with the McGill Redmen in 2012 and was awarded the Peter Gorman Trophy as the rookie of the year.
 He sat out for a year to help his mother, who was raising three other children on her own, during which time he played for the GTA Grizzlies of the Canadian Junior Football League (CJFL).
 He then went on to play for the Western Mustangs of the University of Western Ontario and the London Beefeaters of the CJFL.
 Johnson, who started playing competitive football in grade 10, credits a football camp at the University of Pittsburgh in his senior year of high school with helping him to realize he had the skills to succeed in the sport.

 Professional career

 BC Lions

-Johnson ran a 4.39 time at the 40-yard dash at a regional CFL combine before being drafted by the BC Lions in the fourth round of the 2016 CFL Draft.
+Johnson ran a 4.39 time at the 40-yard dash at a regional CFL combine before being drafted by the BC Lions in the fourth round of the 2016 CFL draft.
 He spent most of the 2016 season, on the practice roster before playing in two games with no receptions.
 Through 15 games in the 2017 season, Johnson had 27 catches with 501 yards and two touchdowns, placing him third on the team in receiving yardage.
 On January 21, 2021, Johnson signed an extension with the Lions.
 He played in all 14 regular season games in 2021 where he had 30 catches for 295 yards.
 He became a free agent upon the expiry of his contract on February 8, 2022.